Here’s our comparison of a futon vs sleeper sofa including their differences in design, dimensions, cost and which is better between a futon and sofa.

 By comparison, sleeper sofas are more comfortable than futons and last longer.
 Futons use the same surface for seating and sleeping, which may wear down faster.

 Sleeper sofas have separate foam seats from the mattress, keeping the latter in pristine condition.
-However, sleeper sofas are more appropriate for larger spaces because of the size of their frames and weight.
+However, sleepers are more appropriate for larger spaces because of the size and weight of their frames.

-Futons have more affordable choices than a sleeper sofa.
+Futons have more affordable choices than a sleeper sofas.
 You can find futon mattresses that cost around $150 to $270.

-Convertible futons start from $350 to $1,000, depending on the quality of the frame and thickness of the futon.
-If you want something more premium, a futon with a wood frame is your best bet.
+Convertible futons start from $350 to $1,000, depending on the frame’s quality and the mattress’s thickness.
+If you want something more premium, a furniture piece with a wood frame is your best bet.

 For those purchasing a sleeper sofa, keep in mind that you are buying a bed-and-sofa set.
-A decent sleeper sofa starts at $370 to $500, while a more luxurious sleeper sofa can set you back between $1,100 and $8,500.
+A decent sleeper starts at $600 to $1000, while a more luxurious sleeper sofa can set you back between $1,500 and $8,500.

 In addition to the brand, the price depends on the extra features.
-Some sleeper sofas come with side tables, storage space, and premium quality upholstery and mattresses.
+Some sleepers come with side tables, storage space, and premium quality upholstery and mattresses.

 Which Is Better Between a Futon and a Sofa Bed?

 Contrary to what many believe, sofa beds and sleeper sofas are not synonymous.
-In fact, sofa beds are more akin to futons than sleeper sofas.
+In fact, sofa beds are more akin to futons than sleepers.

-Think of sofa beds as futons, but with fully cushioned frames and more solid support.
-These make them more comfortable and pricier than futons but are smaller than sleeper sofas.
+Think of sofa beds as futons but with fully cushioned frames and more solid support.
+These make them more comfortable and pricier futons but are smaller than sleeper sofas.

 Futons also give more emphasis on functionality than visual appearance, while sofa beds present a wider range of designs.